 Our affordable luxury positioning is underscored by our sub-\$50 AUR, which we believe helps us to appeal to a broad segment of the market.
-On average, our customer's household income is \$82,000.
 According to the 2021 Brand Survey, our customers spend a median of \$1,175 on their fashion purchases per year.
 In the twelve months ended July 4, 2021, our Active Customers spent \$129 on average, implying an 11% share of wallet based on an assumed average wallet of \$1,175, which is the median amount our customers spend on fashion purchases per year according to the 2021 Brand Survey.
-This is up from \$122 average spend by Active Customers for the twelve months ended June 28, 2020.
 We believe our strong customer loyalty, affordable pricing, and significant category expansion opportunity help position us to grow our share of wallet over time.

-During the twelve months ended October 3, 2021, we served 2.5 million Active Customers, up from 2.3 million Active Customers during the twelve months ended September 27, 2020.
-On social media, we benefit from the longevity and strength of our social presence and as of July 4, 2021, we had more than 7.5 million followers, up from 5.5 million followers as of September 27, 2020, across our social media platforms, including Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter and YouTube, and have a strong network of paid and free product influencers who serve as genuine Lulus ambassadors.
-As of July 4, 2021, as many as 20% of our followers on social media were based outside of the United States.
-Additionally, as of July 4, 2021, we had over two million subscribers to our daily email and SMS text message updates.
+During the twelve months ended July 4, 2021, we served 2.1 million Active Customers.
+On social media, we benefit from the longevity and strength of our social presence and as of July 2021, we had more than 7.1 million followers across our social media platforms, including Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter and YouTube, and have a strong network of paid and free product influencers who serve as genuine Lulus ambassadors.